Tony Cohen: Career

-In June 1978 Cohen started working with the Boys Next Door (later renamed the Birthday Party), as engineer at Richmond Recorders on their debut album, Door, Door (1979).
+In June 1978, Cohen started working with the Boys Next Door (later renamed the Birthday Party), as an engineer at Richmond Recorders on their debut album, Door, Door (1979).
 He then engineered the Birthday Party's early extended play, Hee Haw (December 1979).
 Next he was the engineer and producer, on their second album, The Birthday Party (November 1980).
-He was engineer and producer for their third album, Junkyard (May 1982), which was listed in the book, 100 Best Australian Albums at number 17.
+He was the engineer and producer for their third album, Junkyard (May 1982), which was listed in the book, 100 Best Australian Albums at number 17.
 Cohen told the authors that he was directed, "Forget all the bottom end and the rich, lush sounds.
 Make it sound like trash."
 He continued as engineer and/or producer for the group's leader, Nick Cave, in the related group, Nick Cave and the Bad Seeds.
 From From Her to Eternity (18 June 1984) to No More Shall We Part (2 April 2001).
 Cohen followed the group to London in mid-1986 and then on to Berlin in January 1987 to continue to work with Cave.
 He returned to Melbourne in January 1988 with his drug habit "spiraling out of control."

 Cohen reflected on his early work with Cave, in an interview with Richard Fidler in September 2006, "[it] was all very experimental then, because we were all learning – I fell in love with this new way of recording... because there were no rules.
 We were looking for sounds that made your fillings drop out rather than pleasant pop tunes, so we got to do crazy things like find concrete stairwells and abuse equipment, so it was all very attractive for me.
 Some of it didn't work, but as history has shown Nick really honed his craft, he's done some brilliant records... some of the early stuff was a bit rough but it was a learning curve then."
 Ed Nimmervoll, an Australian music journalist and editor of Rock Australia Magazine, recalled "Nick Cave's Birthday Party were allowed to take up some of the studio time slack.
 Rather than [go] home, their producer Tony Cohen slept in the air conditioning duct."